thomasalvatran/Feb2018USBDrivers/README.md

 Please see http://www.tovantran.com/blog/?s=usb
 and https://www.pjrc.com/tech/8051/ide/fat32.html

+- mass_storage_write mass_storage_read read and write file into usb
+- penapp is read write raw data into usb
+- penapp_write is write raw to a sector data into usb
+- penapp_read is read raw form a sector data from usb
-klm is kernel linux module for usb stick mass_storage_write mass_storage_read read and write file into usb penapp is read write raw data into usb penapp_write is write raw data into usb penapp_read is read raw data from usb
+- klm is kernel linux module for usb stick

 <b>Write a file into USB</b>
 <pre><code>